kanavdawra/FoodOLife/readme.md

 * `git clone https://github.com/kanavdawra/FoodOLife-300323550.git` this repository
 * change into the new directory
 * open in Android Studio
-* boot up emulator with the Nexus 6P model
+* boot up emulator with the pixel 3 xl model
 * press the 'run' button (looks like a green play button)

 ## Technologies Used

-Java, Android Studio, Google Firebase, SQLite
+Java, Google Firebase, SQLite

 ### Running Tests

-Tested on pixel 3 xl.
+Tested on pixel 3 xl(5.5 inchs).
 No test cases at this time.

 ## Android
 Android 11